david-mears-2/colonies/game-design.md

 ### Roles

 Claude: "This division of labor isn't completely rigid though - bees can adapt and change roles based on colony needs and conditions."
 So maybe there should be a mixture of automatic role allocation by age, and player editing on top of that starting point.

+# Future expansion of the game

+Could have woodfaeries or miniature dragons as alternative 'civilizations' people can play, to open up other tactics and variety.
+Or stick to realism and have different species of bee.
+See facts-about-bees.md for details on other species.

+# Naming

+If I need an un-taken name, "(The) Colonisers" is untaken.
+Also consider "For the colony" - though googling this does bring up several (insect!) games by that name.
+'Age of Colonies'.
+'Apis', 'Apis mellifera'.
+'Eusocial'.